 Start your walk from Brown Street, out the front of the Hamilton Library, Art Gallery and Cinema complex.
 Standing outside of the complex you will find a sculpture of the God of Greek Mythology, Prometheus, commissioned for the art gallery in 1961.
 Created by sculptor Hermann Hohaus, Prometheus is said to have created humanity from clay and defied the Gods by stealing fire and giving it to mankind, making him a cultural hero.

 A little further along the footpath you will find Hamilton’s newest art mural by Gene Stewart.
-This art piece was commissioned by the Hamilton Gallery and depicts the famous Grampians with their black silhouette on a yellow background.
-Bird silhouettes and coloured spots and shapes also feature on the mural giving it a fun feeling.
+Commissioned by the Hamilton Gallery, this piece depicts the greatness of the Grampians by utilising powerful silhouettes contrasted by vibrant shapes.

-At the end of McGuigan Lane, look to your left and you may be able to make out the next stop on the trail.
-Wander through the carpark to your left to find the NAB Community Pocket Garden.
-The huge mural along the back wall of the Garden is a collaboration between two local artists Jasmine Mansbridge and Roger Edwards who have distinctly different styles but which have merged together to form the beautiful piece.
-The courtyard is also home to the ‘Hamilton Farmer’ sculptures by Dean Bowen and a Teepee installation from Trevor Flynn.
+Reaching the end of McGuigan Lane, look to your left and spy the NAB Community Pocket Garden.
+An artistic collaboration between Jasmine Mansbridge and Roger Edwards sees the garden’s back wall adorned with a magnificent mural, while the courtyard itself is home to the ‘Hamilton Farmer’ sculpture by Dean Bowen and Teepee installation by Trevor Flynn.